ch4n3l/ch4n3l.github.io/_posts/2017/2018-09-19-granny-writeup.md

 https://serverfault.com/questions/217654/difference-between-nt-authority-network-service-and-nt-authority-system
 ~~~

-Metasploit has a local exploit suggester module you can run to see what the machine might be vulnerable to:
+Metasploit has a local exploit suggester module which displays exploits that the machine might be vulnerable to:

 ![Screenshot]({{ site.baseurl }}/images/posts/2017/granny/suggester.png)